docknetwork/crypto-wasm-ts/src/anonymous-credentials/README.md

 Specifies all the fields of the credential and their structure (nesting).
 Because anonymous credentials allow to hide any number of attributes of the credential, it must be possible to know what attributes were part of the issued credential.
 Schema also defines the **encoding** of each attribute.
-Encoding determines how the credential attribute value must be converted to a positive integer ([prime field, a [finite field](https://en.wikipedia.org/wiki/Finite_field) of prime order, to be precise) before passing to the crypto (signing, proving) algorithms.
+Encoding determines how the credential attribute value must be converted to a positive integer (prime field, a [finite field](https://en.wikipedia.org/wiki/Finite_field) of prime order, to be precise) before passing to the crypto (signing, proving) algorithms.
 Choosing an appropriate encoding process is essential when doing enforcing bounds on attributes (range proofs), verifiable encryption of attributes or when using it in [predicates](https://blog.dock.io/circom-language-integration/) written in [Circom](https://docs.circom.io/).
 For more details on the need of encoding see [here](./../../README.md#encoding-for-negative-or-decimal-numbers) and
 [here](./../../README.md#encoding-for-verifiable-encryption).
 It expects the schema in the [JSON-schema syntax](https://json-schema.org/), draft-07.
+The schema can define the attributes as literals (string, numbers, datetime) or as objects or arrays.

 Schema [code](./schema.ts) and [tests](../../tests/anonymous-credentials/schema.spec.ts).